What Are the Thinking Processes?

 In order to leverage in a positive way the tension originated by this gap we must get a handle on our emotions, understand them and refine them; in other words, we must transform their potentially destructive power into a positive force that sustains change.

-This is precisely the role of the TP: to help us manage the blend of intellect and emotion in the change process.
+This is precisely the role of the Thinking Processes: to help us manage the blend of intellect and emotion in the change process.
 In this way, “change” loses the somewhat ill defined feature of a corporate exercise and becomes that transformational effort which is at the very heart of the success of every individual and organization alike.